 Handling the necessary administration requirements can also be challenging.
 You either have to do your own accounting, including tax returns and making your NI contributions, or you have to hire someone else to do it for you, which can be costly.

-However, there was a little bit of good news for the self-employed in the Autumn Budget: the reduction in Class 4 NI contributions, down from 9% to 8%.
+However, there is a little bit of good news for the self-employed, because as of April 6, 2024, Class 4 NI contributions have been reduced from 9% to 8%.
 This will be key when it comes to securing the state pension.

 Tax-Efficient Savings and Investments

-ISAs of any kind are tax wrappers.
-Any returns growth your investment undergoes is tax-free, as are any withdrawals.
+ISAs of any kind are tax wrappers, and the stocks and shares ISA is the one that promises the best returns, albeit with an increased risk factor.
+Any returns or growth your investment undergoes are tax-free, as are any withdrawals.
 The annual ISA investment allowance is £20,000, spread across all types.

 FAQ